 4. Ongoing recovery and relapse prevention

 If you think that using alcohol or other drugs has lost its charm for you, please give me a call.
-I have several different appointment times available at my new office, in historic, downtown North Little Rock.
-My office is located in a multi-use business area owned by The First Presbyterian Church and is on the trolley line.
-So, if you are very concerned about privacy, you could make it look like you are making a donation to the church, working on recording project, taking a painting or dance class, all things that are offered at this location.
+I have several different appointment times available at my new office, in Huntsville, AL. My office is located near 565 and 255, across the street from Bridge Street Shopping Center.